Biennial of Hawaii Artists

 The Biennial of Hawaii Artists is an invitational exhibition of six or seven Hawaii artists that has been held at Spalding House since 1993.
 It was originally organized by The Contemporary Museum, Honolulu and known as “The Contemporary Museum Biennial of Hawaii Artists”.
 In 2011, The Contemporary Museum, Honolulu became part of the Honolulu Museum of Art, with the latter institution continuing the biennial.

+Participating

 The following is a list of participating artists: